dprophet/cloud_sensor_array/README.md

   * Arduino YUN
     * Ideal.
 Best of all worlds?
       * Correction: Horrible.
 As of 12/16/2016 there are SPI/I2C incompatibilities between Arduino A000008 Yun and Arduino YUN Mini and the camera.
-        * The registry test of the ArduCAM
+        * The below registry test of the ArduCAM failes.
+The returned temp should  be 0x55

             ```c
             myCAM->write_reg(ARDUCHIP_TEST1, 0x55);
             temp = myCAM->read_reg(ARDUCHIP_TEST1);
             ```

-        * Fails. temp should be a 0x55
+        * YUM like features are necessary.
+Read more below.
   * Arduino Tian
     * Very expensive.
 Less mainstream so less online assistance available.
   * ArduCAM ESP8266 with the below addons